Literary feud: Classical Greece

 In classical Greece, poets and playwrights competed at festivals such as City Dionysia and Lenaia.
 Weidhorn cites a conflict between Euripides and Sophocles as evidenced by the line in Aristotle's Poetics, "Sophocles said that he himself created characters such as should exist, whereas Euripides created ones such as actually do exist."
 Aristophanes notably caricatured Euripides in his plays.
 Centuries later, George Bernard Shaw and John Davidson would refer to themselves respectively as Aristophanes and Euripides in correspondence, and their relationship would later deteriorate into a counterpart of the mythical ancient quarrel.

-Medieval German
+Medieval Germany

 In medieval Germany, Gottfried von Strassburg's Tristan and Wolfram von Eschenbach's Parzival, which were published at the same time, differed on social, esthetic, and moral viewpoints, and resulted in what has been called "one of the more famous literary quarrels in medieval literature", although that characterization based on interpretations of fragments has been disputed by other scholars.